The Story of Co-Active Coaching

 At that time, 1997, the three founders were busy delivering the coach training and building what would become the world’s largest in-person training for coaches.
 Working remotely with Laura, Karen and Henry Kimsey-House, the first edition was published in 1998.
 It’s based on the model and method created by the three founders.
 I am proud to have contributed in important ways, giving voice to this work—sometimes sorting through the different opinions of three very strong personalities.

 We updated the book in 2007, keeping pace with the changes in the coaching profession and expanding the applications of coaching skills to non-coaches.
 We updated again for the third edition in 2010 with an even broader view of professional coaching and the way it is “Changing Business” and “Transforming Lives.”
+With the publication of the fourth edition in 2018 the book offers yet more valuable insights into how to maximize your impact as a coach.

 Today there are more than 100,000 copies in print in more than 10 languages and it is the recognized text in business schools, colleges and universities, and many coach training organizations.